 Hilltop Park was identified in Forterra’s Green Partnership Program in Burien, funded through a Port Airport Community Ecology (ACE) grant, which helped the city outline its urban forestry strategies and priorities, and now supports green jobs to put that plan into action.
-Using Port South King County Fund Economic Recovery and Environmental grants, EarthCorps and Partner in Employment were able to train local youth in habitat restoration, providing paid jobs for students and bringing the park’s plan closer to completion.
+Using Port South King County Community Impact Fund Economic Recovery and Environmental grants, EarthCorps and Partner in Employment were able to train local youth in habitat restoration, providing paid jobs for students and bringing the park’s plan closer to completion.

 As part of this work, EarthCorps youth crews removed 60,000 square feet of blackberry plants at Hilltop Park to make space to plant 270 trees this fall.
 PIE youth crews have taken care of the site for the last year, removing invasive species and planting trees and shrubs.

 “[Hilltop Park] has been ignored for a long time,” said Jimmy Matta, Mayor of Burien.
 “It’s important to have a place for children to play and wildlife have a place to live as well.
 Under the flight path, this is the only way to make sure children are healthy for many generations, by planting and taking care of beautiful trees that give us the clean air to breathe.”

 Port Commissioner Stephanie Bowman reinforces the Port's commitment to these communities.